Who’s making this?

 If you want to know more, read on or listen to Episode Zero, where I introduce public health, myself and the podcast!

 All of the podcasts I have produced (including this one!) have been featured in Apple Podcasts’ New & Noteworthy curation.
-Two have made their home page as an "Editors’ Choice" and "Emerging Voices" selection, and Public Health is Dead climbed to the #1 Science spot on the Apple Podcasts Canada charts the week of its debut.
+Two have made their home page header as an "Editors’ Choice" and "Emerging Voices" selection.
+Public Health is Dead climbed to the #1 Science spot on the Apple Podcasts Canada charts the week of its debut and is a “Shows We Love” selection.

 In 2020 I had One Hit Tweet about anti-Black racism, COVID, and public health and that's kind of my whole thing in a nutshell.
 My research and activism background is in HIV and systemic violence, anti-Black racism, sexual health, and 2SLGBTQ+ issues.
 I've done public health work from running inclusive sexual health workshops in high schools to publishing peer-reviewed epidemiology research.
 I'm Black, queer and an immigrant currently based in so-called Canada.
 In my current day job I'm a strategist at an equity-focused organization that tries to make social impact workplaces suck less.

 Watching the scale and severity of SARS2 unfold and the failure of our leaders to address it made me want to do something about it in my own way.
-Approaching 5 years of the COVID pandemic and the growing normalization of mass death and eugenics, I decided to make something to counter the denial and fatalism I see.
+Now 5 years into the COVID pandemic, witnessing the growing normalization of mass death and eugenics, I decided to make something to counter the denial and fatalism I see.

 With Public Health is Dead, I hope to bring back some of the subversive spark that attracted me to public health in the first place, contribute a body of work that is useful to the field, and help support communities that deserve better.
 This show is the inevitable culmination of my education, skills, and life experiences and I’m excited to share it with the world.